GoogleCloudPlatform/monitoring-dashboard-samples/alerts/google-cloudsql/README.md

 ### Creating Notification Channels and User Labels

-Whether these alert policies are being used as standalones or base templates for a deployment strategy like terraform, one thing that should be utilized is notification channels and user labels.
+Whether these alert policies are being used as standalones or base templates for a deployment strategy like Terraform, one thing that should be utilized is notification channels and user labels.

 ### User Labels